Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 * Now use/paste the below CSS snippet for the respective mode(*Dark/Light*) at the very end of the `Edit Quick CSS`:

-> If the below CSS does not work,
+> If the below CSS doesn't work,
 > then please create an [Issue](https://github.com/warrayquipsome/Chillax/issues) or report in
 > the [Support Discord Server](https://discord.gg/DrfX6286kF).